leahvelleman/fsmcontainers/README.md

 * `fsmdict`: A finite state transducer that you interact with like a (potentially infinite, reversible) mapping.
 Supports all `dict` methods and operators, plus inversion, composition, concatenation, and others.
 * `fsmset`: A finite state acceptor that you interact with like a (potentially infinite) set.
 Supports all `set` methods and operators, plus composition with `fsmdict`s.

-These classes have very different time behavior than standard `dict` and `set`.
-Creation, mutation, and `len()` are not guaranteed to be fast.
+**These classes have very different time behavior than standard `dict` and `set`.** Creation, mutation, and `len()` are not guaranteed to be fast.
 Composition may also not be fast.
 Their advantage is that inversion and lookup remain very fast even after a long chain of transducers are composed together.
 This property is useful in natural language processing, among other places.

-(But if you don't need composition, and just need a fast reversible mapping, you want [bidict](https://bidict.readthedocs.io/en/latest/basic-usage.html) instead.)
+(But if you don't need composition and just want a fast reversible mapping, you want [bidict](https://bidict.readthedocs.io/en/latest/basic-usage.html) instead.)

 Keys and values in an fsmdict, and items in an fsmset, must either be strings or have a converter provided which converts them to and from strings.
 A converter for tuples of strings is included.